BitPatty/gct-generator/docs/guide.md

 - Restart Nintendont until the game launches (usually takes a few attempts).
 - Connect your Wii to the internet before launching Nintendont.
-- Wait around 30 seconds on the game selection screen before booting the disc.
+- Wait for ~30 seconds on the game selection screen before booting the disc.
 - Reinstalling homebrew may fix this issue permanently.

 ### Nintendont says IOS58 is missing